ahmedbadur/NOTE/JAVASCRIPT NOTES/JAVASCRIPT LANGUAGE.md

 ### JavaScript in body and head

-You can put your JavaScript code in <head> and <body> section altogether as follows −
+You can put your JavaScript code in <head> and <body> section altogether as follows;

 ```
 <html>